eyetrackingDB/GazeTrackingFramework/README.md

 Copyright (C) 2014-2015, Chair of Computer Science 4, RWTH Aachen University, <klaus@comsys.rwth-aachen.de>

+#### ABOUT
+The GazeTrackingFramework has the goal to conduct different kind of gaze tracking experiments.
+For that, the framework comes with a comprehensive suite on tests.
+As gaze tracking algorithm, we use a modified version of [EyeTab](https://github.com/errollw/EyeTab/).
+For example, we modified the pupil detection to use [EyeLike](https://github.com/trishume/eyeLike) library.
+However, we included this gaze tracking algorithm as proof-of-concept.
+As EyeTab currently has a bad performance, we chose a post processing approach to evaluate the test results.
+For evaluating the results of the conducted experiments, you can replace EyeTab with any algorithm you like.
+For more information, we relate to the master thesis [(download)](https://docs.google.com/uc?export=download&id=0B729EHEvlyiUNXdBNVFXUzB2MWM) during which this frame work was developed.

 #### FREE SOFTWARE

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.